 We know that you will have many questions about fostering- below are answers to those which we are asked most frequently:

 On average, it usually takes approximately six months from the point of initial enquiry to becoming an approved foster carer and having a child placed with you.
-We continuously strive to reduce these timescales.
+If you have previously been approved as a Foster Carer for another agency or Local Authority we may be able to FastTrack your application.

 Can I foster if I work or study full time?